goetas/twital/doc/templates.rst

 Twital for Template Designers
 =============================

-This document gives to you an overview on Twital principles, how to write a template and and thing to have in mind to make it work well.
+This document gives you an overview on Twital principles: how to write a template and what to bear in mind for making it work well.

 Introduction
 ------------